IntersectMBO/cardano-haskell-packages/README.md

     - At the moment we don't build all the packages in the repository, only the latest versions of a fixed set.
 - Builds any newly added packages using the newly built repository.
 - If on the master branch, deploys the package repository to the `repo` branch, along with some static web content.

+### Dealing with timestamp conflicts

+Since we require monotonically increasing timestamps, there can be timestamp conflicts if someone else merges a PR with later timestamps than yours.
+That means that your PR (once updated from `main`) will now introduce "old" timestamps, which is not allowed.

+There are some scripts for dealing with this:
+- `./scripts/update-timestamps-in-revision.sh REV` will look at the given revision, find any timestamps that were added in that commit, and make changes to update them to a fresh timestamp.
+- `./scripts/update-timestamps-and-fixup.sh REV` will do the same but also commit the changes as a fixup commit.
+You can either leave these in your PR or get rid of them with `git rebase main --autosquash`

+An easy way to run `update-timestamps-and-fixup` on a multi-commit PR is to run `git rebase main --exec "./scripts/update-timestamps-and-fixup.sh HEAD"`.
+This will run the script at every step of the rebase on `HEAD` (i.e. the commit you have reached).